Reference

 Target: Natural language understanding, particularly for complex queries.

-BERT (Bidirectional Encoder Representations from Transformers) enabled Google to better understand context in search queries — the relationship between words in a query, not just the words themselves.
-Particularly effective for prepositions and nuance: “parking on a hill with no curb” had previously returned generic parking results; BERT understood the specific scenario.
+BERT (Bidirectional Encoder Representations from Transformers) enabled Google to better understand context in search queries: the relationship between words in a query rather than treating each word in isolation.
+Particularly effective for prepositions and nuance: “parking on a hill with no curb” had previously returned generic parking results.
+BERT understood the specific scenario.

-Initially applied to one in ten English queries.
-Now applied more broadly and in multiple languages.
+Initially applied to one in ten English queries.2 Now applied more broadly and in multiple languages.

 Signal: Write naturally.
 Context and clarity matter more than keyword density.